Oil gains, bolstered again by U.S.-China trade talks

 Top U.S. and Chinese trade negotiators held a phone call on Tuesday morning, China’s commerce ministry said, as the two sides try to hammer out a so-called Phase 1 deal in a trade war that has dragged on for 16 months.

-In the last few months, markets have swung back and forth, rallying on headlines suggesting the barest of developments, even as an agreement has still not been nailed down.
+In the last few months, markets have swung back and forth, rallying on headlines suggesting the barest progress, even as an agreement has still not been nailed down.

 The discussions are taking place amid heightened tensions, with China saying it had summoned the U.S. ambassador on Monday to protest against the passage in the U.S. Congress of the Hong Kong Human Rights and Democracy Act.